Forestry

 On the occasion of its 80th anniversary, the Food and Agriculture Organization of the United Nations (FAO) will celebrate eight decades working towards global food security and sustainable development.

-To commemorate its 80th anniversary, FAO has launched a call for nominations to recognize global forestry champions that have made outstanding contributions to sustainable forest management and agrifood systems transformation as well as other global processes that are relevant to FAO’s mandate.
+To commemorate its 80th anniversary, FAO launched a call for nominations to recognize global forestry champions that have made outstanding contributions to sustainable forest management and agrifood systems transformation as well as other global processes that are relevant to FAO’s mandate.

 Selection process